Postpartum depression

 How is postpartum depression treated?

-Medical or psychological support is important when treating moderate to severe depression.
+Especially when treating moderate to severe depression, medical or psychological support is important.
+The aims of this include increasing the mother’s self-esteem and improving her relationship with the child.
 In these cases, treatment by a professional psychotherapist or a specially trained adviser is recommended.
 Studies show that this type of support makes things at least a little easier for many women.

 In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).